andrasq/node-qibl/README.md

 ### processItem = batchCalls( [options,] processBatch(items [,cb]) )

-Return a function that will accept a single argument and an optional callback, and will periodically call `processBatch` with batches of the arguments the returned function is invoked with.
+Return a function `processItem` that will accept a single argument and an optional callback, and will periodically call `processBatch` with batches of the arguments the returned function is invoked with.
 The function callback, if given, will be invoked with the error returned by the callback from `processBatch`.